 The popular prescription drug semaglutide (sold as Ozempic and Wegovy) has helped many patients with obesity or type 2 diabetes lose weight.
 Since their approval by the United States Food and Drug Administration (FDA) in 2019 and 2017, respectively, demand has skyrocketed for both drugs.

-The active ingredient in both, however, may be linked to sudden blindness.
-Mass General Brigham researchers observed that patients prescribed semaglutide, the active ingredient in both drugs, had an increased risk of nonarteritic anterior ischemic optic neuropathy (NAION), a nerve disease capable of causing blindness.
+Emerging research from around the world shows that the active ingredient in both, however, may be linked to sudden blindness.
+Researchers have observed that patients prescribed semaglutide, the active ingredient in both drugs, had an increased risk of nonarteritic anterior ischemic optic neuropathy (NAION).
+NAION is a disease of the optic nerve that causes blindness.
+The optic nerve connects the eye to the visual part of the brain.

-Joseph Rizzo, MD, a Mass General Brigham ophthalmologist, found that people with diabetes who had been prescribed semaglutide were more than 4 times more likely to be diagnosed with NAION than people with diabetes who didn’t take semaglutide.
-Those who were prescribed the drug and had overweight or obesity, he found, were more than 7 times more likely to receive the diagnosis than patients with overweight or obesity who didn’t take semaglutide.
+In one study, Joseph Rizzo, MD, a Mass General Brigham ophthalmologist, found that people with diabetes who had been prescribed semaglutide were more than 4 times more likely to be diagnosed with NAION than people with diabetes who didn’t take semaglutide.
+Those who were prescribed the drug and had overweight or obesity, he found, were more than 7 times more likely to receive the diagnosis than similar patients who didn’t take semaglutide.
+The research was published in JAMA Ophthalmology in July 2024.

 “To be perfectly clear, I would not take my findings and use them to recommend that patients stop taking their medications,” says Dr. Rizzo.
 “Our finding was really the first possible significant negative finding with these drugs.
-It may just merit extra caution in the consideration between doctors and patients about who may use this medicine.”
+Our finding may just merit extra caution in the consideration between doctors and patients about who might use this medicine.”

 Dr. Rizzo sees patients with complex vision disorders at Mass Eye and Ear.
-He explains what NAION is and how semaglutide may trigger the condition.
+He explains what NAION is and discusses research related to how semaglutide may trigger the condition.

-According to Dr. Rizzo, more than 1 million nerve fibers along the optic nerve relay visual signals from the eyes to the brain.
+According to Dr. Rizzo, more than 1 million nerve fibers within the optic nerve relay visual signals from the eyes to the visual parts of the brain.
 Damaged fibers can disrupt the crucial eye-brain connection, leading to blindness.

 According to the American Academy of Ophthalmology (AAO), NAION is the most common cause of sudden or severe (acute) optic nerve injury in people older than 50.
 That said, it is not commonly found among the general population, nor do doctors fully understand what causes it.

 Dr. Rizzo likens the condition to a “stroke” of the optic nerve.
-It occurs suddenly, and it can happen without warning.
+NAION occurs suddenly without pain, and blindness occurs without warning.
 However, he tells patients not to take the term “stroke,” too literally.
-Strokes and heart attacks occur from a blockage to one main artery, restricting oxygen from reaching vital organs.
+Typically, strokes and heart attacks occur from a blockage of blood flow through a main artery, restricting oxygen from reaching vital organs.

 “There are so many vessels in the eye that it would be reasonable to think a stroke could never occur near the optic nerve,” says Dr. Rizzo.
-“If one of those vessels was blocked, blood and oxygen could probably reach it through another vessel.”
+“If one of those vessels was blocked, blood and oxygen could probably reach the optic nerve through other, adjacent vessels.”

 Damage to the optic nerve and subsequent blindness are permanent.